algo7/TripAdvisor-Review-Scraper/README.md

 ## Docker
 1. Create a folder called `reviews` in the root directory of the project.
 2. Edit the `URL` variable in the `env` file to point to the page that you want to scrape.
-3. Run `docker-compose up` to start the container.
+3. Run `docker-compose --env-file env up` to start the container.